 Instructor: Darby Smith

-Curriculum: Please purchase the following books or have them checked out of the library when needed.
-The order of the books and date they are needed will be given by the first class.
+Curriculum Link: Please purchase or check books out of the library from the following booklist as they are being read.
+The order of the books and the date they are needed will be given at the first class.

-Booklist: Because of Winn Dixie, By the Great Horn Spoon, Esperanza Rising, The Best Christmas Pageant Ever, The Lion, the Witch and the Wardrobe, Tuck Everlasting
+Booklist: Because of Winn Dixie, By the Great Horn Spoon, Esperanza Rising, Number the Stars, The Best Christmas Pageant Ever, The Lion, the Witch and the Wardrobe, and Tuck Everlasting.
+Green Ember will also be covered if there is time.

 This class will help students develop a love for good literature using classic books of varying genres.
-The students will need Because of Winn Dixie by Kate DiCamillo, By the Great Horn Spoon by Sid Fleischman, Esperanza Rising by Pam Munoz Ryan, The Best Christmas Pageant Ever by Barbara Robinson, The Lion, the Witch and the Wardrobe by C.S.
-Lewis and Tuck Everlasting by Natalie Babbitt.
-Students will learn about literature fundamentals and weekly reading assignments will be given.
-Homework will vary with the use of study guides, creative projects, and individual presentation work.
+The students will need Because of Winn Dixie by Kate DiCamillo, By the Great Horn Spoon by Sid Fleischman, Esperanza Rising by Pam Munoz Ryan, Number the Stars by Louis Lowry, The Best Christmas Pageant Ever by Barbara Robinson, The Lion, the Witch and the Wardrobe by C.S.
+Lewis, Tuck Everlasting by Natalie Babbitt and Green Ember by S.D.
+Smith.
+Students will learn about literature fundamentals, and weekly reading assignments will be given.
+Homework will vary with study guides, creative projects, and individual presentation work.
 Periodic quizzes and tests will assess comprehension and application of the material, along with engaging and fun group discussions.

 Supply Fee: $20